-PART IV MANAGEMENT OF [FADs]
+PART IV MANAGEMENT OF FADs

-[FAD] Management Objectives
+FAD Management Objectives

-- 18. The general objectives for management of [FADs] and support vessels in the Convention area are defined as follows: - a) To minimize potential impacts that high [FAD] density may have on purse seine fishing efficiency, while minimizing disproportionate impacts to the fishing opportunities of fleets that use other gear or other fishing strategies while also targeting tropical tunas; - b) To minimize the impact of [FAD] fishing on the productivity of bigeye and yellowfin stocks that result from the capture of high numbers of juveniles that aggregate with skipjack on FADs; - c) To minimize the impact of [FADs] fishing on non-target species, where appropriate, including entanglement of marine species, particularly those of conservation concern; - d) To minimize the impact of FADs and FAD fishing on pelagic and coastal ecosystems, including by preventing the beaching, stranding or grounding of FADs in sensitive habitats or the alteration of pelagic habitat.
+- 23. The general objectives for management of FADs and support vessels in the Convention area are defined as follows: - a) To minimize potential impacts that high FAD density may have on purse seine fishing efficiency, while minimizing disproportionate impacts to the fishing opportunities of fleets that use other gear or other fishing strategies while also targeting tropical tunas; - b) To minimize the impact of FAD fishing on the productivity of bigeye and yellowfin stocks that result from the capture of high numbers of juveniles that aggregate with skipjack on FADs; - c) To minimize the impact of FADs fishing on non-target species, where appropriate, including entanglement of marine species, particularly those of conservation concern; - d) To minimize the impact of FADs and FAD fishing on pelagic and coastal ecosystems, including by preventing the beaching, stranding or grounding of FADs in sensitive habitats or the alteration of pelagic habitat.

-[FAD] Closure
+FAD Closure

-[18 bis.
-For the purpose of this Recommendation, the following definitions shall apply:
+24. For the purpose of this Recommendation, the following definitions shall apply:

 - i.
 Floating object (FOB): Any natural or artificial floating (i.e. surface or subsurface) object with no capability of moving on its own.
 FADs are those FOBs that are man-made and intentionally deployed, and/or, tracked.
 Logs are those FOBs that are accidently lost from anthropic and natural sources. - ii.
 Fish-Aggregating device (FAD): Permanent, semi-permanent or temporary object, structure or device of any material, man-made or natural, which is deployed, and/or tracked, and used to aggregate fish for subsequent capture.
 FADs can either be anchored (aFADs) or drifting (dFADs). - iii.
 FAD set: setting a fishing gear around a tuna school associated with a FAD. - iv.
 Operational buoy: Any instrumented buoy, previously activated, switched on and deployed at sea, which transmits position and any other available information such as eco-sounder estimates. - v.
 Activation: The act of enabling satellite communication services by the buoy supplier company at the request of the buoy owner.
 The owner then starts paying fees for communication services.
-The buoy can be transmitting or not, depending if it has been manually switched on.] - 19.
-[In order to reduce the fishing mortality of juvenile bigeye and yellowfin tuna, purse seine and baitboat vessels fishing for, or vessels supporting activities to fish for bigeye, yellowfin and skipjack tunas in association with [FADs / floating objects] in the high seas or EEZs shall be prohibited during a two and three month periods, split into 2020 and 2021, respectively, for the following periods: - 19 bis.
-1 January and 28 February for 2020 and 1 January to 31 March in 2021, each year throughout the Convention Area.
-This should be reviewed and, if necessary, revised based on advice by the SCRS taking into account monthly trends in free school and FAD-associated catches [FOB associated] catches and the monthly variability in the proportion of juvenile tuna in catches.
-SCRS should provide this advice to the Commission in 2020.]
+The buoy can be transmitting or not, depending if it has been manually switched on. - 25.
+In order to reduce the fishing mortality of juvenile bigeye and yellowfin tuna, purse seine and baitboat vessels fishing for, or vessels supporting activities to fish for bigeye, yellowfin and skipjack tunas in association with FADs in the high seas or EEZs shall be prohibited during a two and three month periods, split into 2020 and 2021, respectively, for the following periods: - 26.
+1 January to 28 February for 2020 and 1 January to 31 March in 2021, each year throughout the Convention Area.
+This should be reviewed and, if necessary, revised based on advice by the SCRS taking into account monthly trends in free school and FAD-associated catches catches and the monthly variability in the proportion of juvenile tuna in catches.
+SCRS should provide this advice to the Commission in 2020.

-- 19 ter.
-In addition, each CPC shall ensure its vessels: - a) do not deploy drifting FADs during a period of 15 days prior to the start of the selected closure period; and - b) recover within 15 days prior to the start of the closure period a number of drifting FADs equal to the number of drifting FADs previously set upon during the previous two months. - c) [are encouraged not to increase fishing effort on FADs, from the 2018 levels.]
+- 27. In addition, each CPC shall ensure its vessels do not deploy drifting FADs during a period of 15 days prior to the start of the selected closure period. - [...] [ ]